ChrisAlderson/pop-api/README.md

 }
 PopApi.use(Cli, cliOpts)

-// Parsed the input given and bindsnds options for the `Logger` middleware.
+// Parsed the input given and binds options for the `Logger` middleware.
 // See the documentation for the `Logger` middleware for more options. const { pretty, quiet } = PopApi.loggerArgs PopApi.use(Logger, {